jcarpio/kr1920/project-kr.md

 clarity of explanations, examples used and quality of wording and additional elements used (graphics, videos, etc.)

-Alternatively, you can agree with the teacher on a different job than the revision of the techniques for representing knowledge in artificial intelligence.
+Alternatively, you can agree with the teacher on a different job than the revision of the techniques for Knowledge Representation in artificial intelligence.

 ### A practical part in which you must choose a project to carry out in Prolog.
 You can find some ideas in
 Markus Triska's website [3] or in P-99: Ninety-Nine Prolog Problems [4] for example.
 Possible exercises are not limited